fudgebucket27/LoopringNftSnapshotter/README.md

 The included nftIds.txt file needs to be modified with your collections Nft Ids.

-Two csvs will be output after the snapshot has run, one with the holders and another with errors.
-The subgraph will not return holders if the NFT is withdrawn to layer 1 or if the fullNftId can not be found.
+Two CSV reports will be output after the snapshot has run, one with the holders and another with errors.
+The subgraph will not return holders if the NFT is withdrawn to layer 1 or if the fullNftId can not be found, you will find these in the errors CSV report.

 You will need an IDE that can compile .NET 6 to use this app.